Division 7A Loan Deed

 • coupled to be legally bound by its contents.

-Physical transfer of the document is not necessary for delivery to occur; rather, it is the intention to be bound that matters.
+Physical transfer of the document is not necessary for delivery to occur; rather, the intention to be bound matters.

 4. Witnessing of a Deed for a Division 7A Loan

-Usually, and best practice is that deeds must be witnessed to be valid.
-The specific witnessing requirements may vary depending on the jurisdiction within Australia.
-Generally, a witness must be present when the deed is signed and must also sign the deed to confirm that they witnessed the signing.
+Deeds must be witnessed to be valid.
+However, the specific witnessing requirements may vary depending on the jurisdiction within Australia.
+Generally, a witness must be present when the deed is signed and must also sign it to confirm that they witnessed the signing.
 The witness does this by writing their name and signing and dating the document below or next to your signature.

-We had a worldwide pandemic starting in late 2019 (sadly it was not acknowledged by the Australian government until well into 2020) and silly and ill-conceived rules came in to allow electronic witnessing.
+We had a worldwide pandemic starting in late 2019 (sadly, it was not acknowledged by the Australian government until well into 2020), and silly and ill-conceived rules came in to allow electronic witnessing.
 To make it worse every state came up with its own conflicting rules that did not work when you take the deed across state borders.
-Legal Consolidated is considered a conservative law firm but we were never involved in these shenanigans.
+Legal Consolidated is considered a conservative law firm, we have never been involved in these shenanigans.
 Get a blue pen and the witness into the room at the same time.
 This is how to witness a Will in isolation.

 See also for Family Trusts and Unpaid Present Entitlements: